 If teachers are dismissed after a year in the ATR pool, the reserve pool would shrink.
 Moreover, some teachers in the pool would be more aggressive in seeking permanent positions.
-The estimated savings account for the extra costs that would be incurred by schools forced to use per diem substitutes due to the lower number of teachers in the ATR pool.
+The estimated savings account for the extra costs that would be incurred by schools forced to use more per diem substitutes due to fewer teachers in the ATR pool.